 With a new musical project coming up and a new fado record being prepared, the artist leaves behind her stage name (Carolina), returning to her real name that is Lina.

 New project Lina_Raül Refree.
 World Premiere @ La Mar de Músicas, Cartagena (Spain) – July 24.

-New album due 2019: Carolina is a true artist who sings what she feels and feels what she sings – and this will be visible in her next studio album, her third, due in the fall of 2019, where she will collaborate with musicians and producers from outside the Fado world to express her modern, daring, unique look at Fado.
-Carolina studied theater, sang opera, performed on stage, but Fado was her destiny.
+New album due 2020: Lina is a true artist who sings what she feels and feels what she sings – and this will be visible in her next studio album, her third, due in the fall of 2019, where she will collaborate with musicians and producers from outside the Fado world to express her modern, daring, unique look at Fado.
+Lina studied theater, sang opera, performed on stage, but Fado was her destiny.

 World.
 UGURU – Managente and Booking